RobbieConceptuel/Spark-AR-Face-Assets/README.md

 # Spark-AR-Face-Assets
 *This repository is made to have a complete and stable folder of the Face Assets*

+**Note: As of January 2025, Meta Spark AR Studio has been officially discontinued by Meta Platforms Inc.**

+## What is Spark AR Studio?
+Spark AR Studio is software developed by Meta Platforms Inc. that allowed users to create interactive augmented reality (AR) experiences.
+It has been widely used to create popular AR filters for Instagram, Facebook, and other social platforms.
+With its intuitive tools and strong community, Spark AR played a key role in the rise of augmentism, a trend that blends art and technology to enhance our perception of the world through digital experiences.

+### The End of Spark AR Studio
+In January 2025, Meta Platforms Inc. decided to end the development and support of Spark AR Studio, marking the conclusion of a platform that significantly contributed to the growth of augmented reality in social media.

+---

+A heartfelt thank you to everyone who contributed to Spark AR Studio, its resources, and the advancement of augmentism.
+Your creativity, passion, and dedication have left a lasting impact on the world of augmented reality.

+---

 Download and use the Face Assets in your best **AR effects** !

 This repository contains the complete Face Assets folder.